LorenzGirgis/Vechtstreekfruit/README.md

 For Bit Academy's Deep Dive, all students were required to do an assignment for a real-life client.
 For our team, we were assigned Vechtstreek Fruit by Willem Groeneveld.

 During our initial meeting, we learnt about Mr. Groeneveld's goals and ideas for this project.
-As a result, we sat down as a team and brainstormed and discussed what we thought was important.

-Here's a quick summary:
+Key features:
 - Map with an overview with clear indication of the location of the trees, with an overview of information.
 - Clear and concise administration panel where the owner, or user's with access, can easily add and update relevant information to the map and the database.
 - General questionnaire regarding fruit sorts; for this demo we used apples.
 - Redesign of the visuals of the current website, as we beleived this should be just as admirable with the goals of Mr.Groeneveld
 - Mobile friendly design as this was of importance to the wishes of the client.

-Overall, we wanted to create a design that was intuitive, informative, and eye-catching.
-We believe we have accomplished all of this and met the client's  requirements.
+Overall, we wanted a design that was intuitive, informative, and eye-catching.

 So, without further ado, let's get started on our project!